muhammadahmadr704-sys/roman-urdu-llm-data-augmentation/README.md

 ```
 This folder contains validation predictions, test predictions, overall test summaries and per-class results.
 The model was adapted for generation rather than classification, so this comparison should be interpreted in that context.
 Exploratory Material
-The directory `08_exploratory_material/` contains development-stage experiments that informed the final methodology but are not part of the authoritative final evaluation.
-These include base Mistral prompting, Qwen experiments and generator-evaluation material.
+The directory `08_exploratory_material/` contains development stage experiments that informed the final methodology but are not part of the authoritative final evaluation.
+These include base Mistral prompting, Qwen experiments and generator evaluation material.
 Executable Software
 A standalone executable file is not provided because this project is implemented as a sequence of Python Jupyter notebooks for dataset preparation, model training, LLM adaptation, synthetic-data generation, quality control and evaluation.
 To run the project, an examiner should:
 Create a Python environment with the required libraries.
-Use a CUDA-capable GPU for computationally intensive stages.
+Use a CUDA capable GPU for computationally intensive stages.
 Download the required public pre-trained models from Hugging Face.
 Open the notebooks in `02_notebooks/`.
 Update file paths where necessary for the local environment.